Adverse childhood experiences: Literacy

+Young people who are refugees experience trauma whether they were part of the immigration process or were born in the country (where they currently attend school) where the family settled.
+During this resettlement phase many of the second-generation refugee child's problems come to light.
+The disruption in education and instability in the home, as a result of the family's journey, can lead to gaps in exposures to literacy in the home.
+Literacy experiences outside of school include parents reading with kids and borrowing or buying books for the home.
+Early-childhood literacy education includes explicit teaching of reading and writing skills, building phonological awareness, and academic vocabulary.
+Resettlement affects children's phonemic awareness and exposure to academic vocabulary since many families are unable to fully provide these out of school experiences.
+If the child was non-English speaking, then they are acquiring English as a new language.
+There already exists an achievement gap between native-English speakers in the United States and students who are learning English as their second (or third or fourth) language.

 Social services

 Social service providers—including welfare systems, housing authorities, homeless shelters, and domestic violence centers – are adopting trauma-informed approaches that help to prevent ACEs or minimize their impact.
 Utilizing tools that screen for trauma can help a social service worker direct their clients to interventions that meet their specific needs.

 Housing authorities are also becoming trauma-informed.
 Supportive housing can sometimes recreate control and power dynamics associated with clients' early trauma.
 This can be reduced through trauma-informed practices, such as training staff to be respectful of clients' space by scheduling appointments and not letting themselves into clients' private spaces, and also understanding that an aggressive response may be trauma-related coping strategies.

 A study in the UK looked at the views of young people exposed to ACEs on what support they needed from social services.
 The study grouped the findings into three categories: emotional support, practical support and service delivery.
 Emotional support included interacting with other young people for support and a sense solidarity, and supportive relationships with adults that are based on empathy, active listening and non-judgement.
 Practical support meant information about the available services, practical advice about everyday challenges and respite from these challenges through recreation.
 Young people expected service delivery to be continuous and dependable, and they needed flexibility and control over the support processes.
 The needs of young people with ACEs were found not to match the types of support they are offered.